 Notes: Founded in 1978, the Saudi Gazette is one of the leading English-language daily newspapers based in Jeddah, Saudi Arabia and it is published by OKAZ.
 Saudi Gazette publishes news and opinion pieces concerning national, Arab and international issues.

 According to their about page the current editor-in-chief of the paper is Somayya Jabarti and she is the first woman editor-in-chief of a Saudi Arabian national newspaper.
 The readership is largely drawn from foreign residents.

 The sister publication of Saudi Gazette is OKAZ and according to the New Yorker it is considered to be liberal.
-Okaz similar to an Arabic version of the New York Post.
-However, the liberalism displayed is in Saudi context and subject to censorship by the government.
-According to a BBC article on the Saudi Arabia media profile, the royal family owns or controls most of the Saudi press and “On sensitive stories, newspapers tend to follow the editorial lead of the state news agency.”
+Okaz is similar to an Arabic version of the New York Post.
+However, the liberalism displayed is in the Saudi context and subject to censorship by the government.
+According to a BBC article on the Saudi Arabia media profile, the royal family owns or controls most of the Saudi press, and “On sensitive stories, newspapers tend to follow the editorial lead of the state news agency.”

 According to Reporters Without Borders, Saudi Arabia ranks low for press freedom at 170/180 on the 2017 World Press Freedom Index and indicates that Saudi Arabia has no independent media, the authorities tolerate neither political parties, unions, nor human rights groups, and the level of self-censorship is extremely high.”